Skip to content

 Ship recycling is an essential industry for sustainable production, and it supports the developing economies of several countries.

-One ship sold for
+No ship was sold for recycling in 2023.

 EU Ship Recycling Regulation (EU 1257/2013)